Biography

 • Agnî, from Agnî—Prometheus—Lucifer (2005-6) for 16 players

 At the end of my Newcastle sojourn I was awarded my PhD by The University of Melbourne, in the course of which one of the examiners complained that my works should all have been computer-typeset, inadvertently expressing the wish that the scores be homogenised to a kind of industry norm.
-Andrew Bernard is also my engraver and he uses the Lilypond notation system; hardly a day passes without him contacting me for advice as to how to render my notational subtleties in a standardised format.
+Andrew Bernard is also my engraver and he uses the Lilypond, and subsequently Dorico notation system; hardly a day passes without him contacting me for advice as to how to render my notational subtleties in a standardised format.
 As he regularly remarks, things that I can do spontaneously with a pencil take many man-hours of shoehorning via software into viable engravure.
 While I admire and appreciate his efforts in producing performance versions of some of my piano and guitar pieces, I shan’t mind if the majority of my scores remain handwritten.

 VIII 1998–2003